Residual Finiteness Growth in Virtually Nilpotent Groups: Calculation of

-In particular, there exists a number $M_\delta \in \N$ such that for any algebraically closed field $\F$ of characteristic zero or characteristic $p> M_\delta$ we have $\delta_2(L^\F, \F) = \delta_2(L^\C, \C)$. \end{lemma} \begin{proof}For the first statement, it suffices to show that the dimension of the ideal can be expressed as a sentence in the first order language of rings.
+For the first statement, it suffices to show that the dimension above can be expressed as a sentence in the first order language of rings, $\mathcal{L}_{\rng}$.
 Indeed, by the Lefschetz Principle given in \cite[Theorem 3.5.5]{logic}, the fact that holds for $\F = \C$ implies that it holds for any algebraically closed field of characteristic zero or $p$ with $p > M_k$ for some number $M_k$.
 This implies the last statement as well, by taking $M_\delta = \max\{M_k \mid 0\leq k \leq n\}$, because then the first statement holds for all $k \in \N$ and $p > M_\delta$.
 In particular $\delta_2(L^\F, \F) = \delta_2(L^\C, \C)$ follows from Lemma \ref{lem_delta2_intersections}.

 In order to show that the dimension can be expressed as a sentence in first order language, fix a field $\F$ and a $\Z$-basis of the Lie ring $L$.
 Vectors in $L^\F$ are then identified with their coordinates with respect to this fixed basis.
+Let $\{\xi_l \mid 1\leq l \leq s\}$ be a set of generators of $H\leq \Aut(L)$, supplemented with their inverses.
+With respect to the given basis, they are represented by integral matrices.
+Note that integers can be expressed in the language of rings.

 If a vector $v\in L^\F$ is given, we have the equivalence

 Now, an ideal $I$ is represented by a set of vectors $\{w_1, \ldots , w_j\}$ that span the ideal.
 This way, the phrase $v\in I$ can be rephrased to